kopecmark/Personal-Portfolio-Website/README.md

 # Mark Kopec Personal Portfolio

+This is the first iteration of my personal site built with Gatsby and hosted with Netlify.

 ## Acknowledgments

 Special thanks to Brittany Chiang (https://brittanychiang.com/) for providing the inspiration and skeleton for this portfolio site.

 ## 🚀 Quick Start